christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \todo{describe that practical consensus protocols need to incorporate a reconfiguration protocol (and describe what this means)}

+TODO describe the situation of weighted quorums, for example as it is in Proof-of-Stake

 #### State Machine Replication

 State machine replication is... [@schneider1990statemachine] and can be achieved through consensus protocols.